-For one, Tony DiRomualdo has researched the talent management practices of more than one hundred U.S. and European-based businesses.
-He suggests that companies achieving high performance choose from either a Talent Constellation or Community approach.
+Author Tony DiRomualdo has researched the talent management practices of more than one hundred U.S. and European-based businesses and offers that companies that achieve high performance choose from either a Talent Constellation or Community approach, one or the other only.
+There is no blended approach.

-This model of talent is oriented toward specialists performing work that requires high degrees of skill, knowledge and expertise.
-It is predominant in professional fields like investment banking, academia, consulting, law, medicine, and the arts.
+This talent model is oriented toward specialists performing work that requires high degrees of skill, knowledge and expertise.
+It is predominant in professional fields like academia, consulting, investment banking, law, medicine, and the arts.
 General Electric, McKinsey, Microsoft, Intel, various business schools such as Harvard’s, and PepsiCo are good examples of this approach.

 Jeffrey Pfeffer of the Stanford Business School discusses Southwest Airlines corporate behavior featuring a community approach.
 “Lots of companies say their people are important.
 Southwest actually acts as if this statement is true.”